nicholas-long/zkvr/zet/20221101163755/README.md

 - cannot clone a single card
 - scripts in cards required for cloning implementation were missing
 - `zet/20221014025416/clonecardto`
+- fixed unrelated bug where cloning was duplicating the `#templatemain` card again

 ```
 ```